 Instead, find out their motivations.
 Employees have dreams.
 They have purposes.
 They have reasons for doing what they are doing today.

-What I suggest you do is to find out what motivates people.
+What I suggest you do is find out what motivates employees.
 Wear their shoes.
 Understand where they are coming from.

-Find out how your motivation (of improving productivity, sales, et cetera) is connected to their motivation (send kids to school, have decent lives, et cetera) and you’ll be able to get what motivates both of you.
+Find out how your motivation (of improving productivity, sales, et cetera) is connected to employees’ motivation (sending kids to school, having decent lives, et cetera) and you’ll be able to get what motivates both of you.

-A simple mind switch about motivation and motivating people will move you far.
+A simple mind switch about motivation and motivating employees will move you far.